 The Lizzie Project is a U.S.-based ministry that shares Christ’s love through scholarships and evangelism to students in Choluteca, Honduras.
 Mission teams participate in local ministry while dispensing backpacks, school supplies, uniforms, and other essentials.
-We also provide a variety of educational scholarships from kindergarten through vocational school levels.
+We also provide a variety of educational scholarships from kindergarten through 12th grade, and for a secondary nursing school.
 The need is great, as Honduras is the second poorest country in Central America.

 The ministry was founded in 2009 by Ms. Rhonda Holton of Augusta, Georgia, and is a partnership with World Gospel Mission (WGM) and WGM missionaries, Larry and Angie Overholt.
 The Overholts, missionaries to Honduras, have been involved with evangelism, community development, agriculture, and nursing since 1980.
-They manage the funding for scholarship contributions.
+Angie Overholt manages the funding for scholarship contributions.

 Vision & Mission